cortesi/scurve/README.md

 A collection of algorithms and visualisation tools related to space-filling curves.

+# See [binvis.io](http://binvis.io) for my more recent interactive binary visualisation tool

 # The Curves

 The following traversals of all points in a space are supported (some are true